 A nerve conduction study uses sticky electrodes (surface electrodes) placed by a technician on the area you’re experiencing symptoms.
 The electrodes stimulate the nerves through the skin.
 The electrodes can then send information on whether or not the nerve is conducting properly.

 During the needle EMG, a super-thin needle with an electrode on the tip is inserted by Dr. Maguire just under the skin in key muscles.
 A low-level stimulation or “shock” is administered to stimulate the nerve.
 The electrode on the needle measures the conduction of the nerves.
 A needle EMG may be slightly uncomfortable but should not cause pain.

 During the test, Dr. Maguire or the tech may discuss some of what the EMG is showing, but the full results need to be shared with your referring physician before a diagnosis and treatment plan to be made.

 Electromyography at South Shore Orthopedics

 South Shore Orthopedics is fortunate to offer electromyography with the addition of Dr. Sandra Maguire to our practice.
+Dr. Maguire is board-certified in Electrodiagnostic Medicine by the American Board of Electrodiagnostic Medicine.
 If you have symptoms of a muscular condition and believe you’d benefit from diagnostic testing with EMG, call our office at (781) 337-5555 to make an appointment